 If you are using frozen shrimp, defrost them by placing them in a bowl of ice water or cold water.
 Adding a little salt to the water will help the shrimp retain their briny flavor.

-- 2 Tbsp high smoke point oil such as canola oil, peanut oil, or rice bran oil
+- 2 tablespoons peanut oil, canola oil, or rice bran oil

 - 1 Serrano chile (more if you like it spicy, or just a fraction of one if you want less heat), sliced into thin rings